-An outgrowth of the popular “live” Critical Caribbean Feminisms events, which since 2015 have been bringing together established and emerging writers from the Caribbean and its diasporas, WRITING HOME is an ode to the Americas very literally writ large.
+An outgrowth of the popular “live” Critical Caribbean Feminisms series, which since 2015 has brought together established and emerging writers from the Caribbean and its diasporas, WRITING HOME is an ode to the Americas very literally writ large.
 Each episode features an exceptional contemporary cultural actor in conversation with hosts Kaiama L. Glover and Tami Navarro and aims to trace the geographies of resistance that ground our feminist practices of diaspora.
 The beauty, humor, and hope that animate these encounters are a welcome antidote to the heartbreak of the present moment.

 Kaiama L. Glover is Ann Whitney Olin Professor of French and Africana Studies at Barnard College, Columbia University.
-She is the author of Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon, among other publications, and prize-winning translator of three works of Haitian prose fiction.
-Her most recent monograph, A Regarded Self: Caribbean Womanhood and the Ethics of Disorderly Being, is forthcoming with Duke University Press.
-Kaiama is currently at work on an intellectual biography titled, “For the Love of Revolution: René Depestre and the Poetics of a Radical Life,” and a collection of essays with the working title “Black Diva Saves the World.”
-Kaiama has been awarded grants from the PEN/Heim Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, and the Mellon Foundation.
-She has written regularly for the New York Times Book Review and was a host on PBS show History Detectives: Special Investigations.
-She tweets @inthewhirld.
+She is the author of A Regarded Self: Caribbean Womanhood and the Ethics of Disorderly Being and of Haiti Unbound: A Spiralist Challenge to the Postcolonial Canon, among other publications, and she is the prize-winning translator of several works of Haitian prose fiction.
+Kaiama is currently at work on an intellectual biography titled, “For the Love of Revolution: René Depestre and the Poetics of a Radical Life.”
+Kaiama has been awarded grants from the PEN/Heim Foundation, the National Endowment for the Arts, the National Endowment for the Humanities, the Mellon Foundation, and the New York Public Library Cullman Center.
+She has written regularly for the New York Times Book Review and has appeared as a host on PBS show History Detectives: Special Investigations.

 photo credit | Nazenet Habtezghi